IPFS

 How to Contribute

 This program is supported by Protocol Labs (2022-2025) and the Filecoin Foundation (2022).
-If your fund or foundation aims to boost open-source IPFS adoption, consider joining as a funder.
+If your fund or foundation is committed to building a more open and resilient internet, consider joining as a funder.

 About